 Sassafras Oil — Sassafras officinale.
 Essential oil often used as a fragrance.

 Sea Aster — Aster tripolium.
-Soothing agent clinically proven to reduce redness and irritation on the skin.
+Soothing agent clinically proven to reduce redness and sensitivity on the skin when used twice daily for 28 days.
 An excellent addition to calming formulas for sensitive complexions.

 Sea Buckthorn Oil — Hippophae rhamnoides.
 Richest herbal source of antioxidant vitamins E and A (beta carotene and other carotenoids), which help prevent the formation of free radicals.
 This nourishing oil is also high in essential fatty acids, particularly rare palmitoleic acid, a constituent of the skin's sebum.
 An excellent soothing agent for stressed or acne-prone skin and sunburn.